greggirwin/red-hof/apply.md

 clean ops out of it.
 The chat shows we discussed the tradeoffs on this quite a bit.
 No easy answer.

-- `Apply` args are *not* treated literally by default, and `/verb` (to eval them) has the opposite meaning in my mind.
+- `Apply` args are *not* treated literally by default, and `/verb` ("verbatim", to treat them literally) has the opposite meaning in my mind.
 "Verb" means action, but here it means "literal" or "don't evaluate".
 Since we *don't* know which will be the more common case for args, and it may be split closely, how do we pick the default behavior?
 There are pros and cons to both sides.
 Having users `reduce`